The symplectic arc algebra is formal: The symplectic arc algebra

 Explicitly, the excluded divisor comprises all length $k$ subschemes whose projection to the base $\bC$ under $\pi$ has length $<k$.
 We will refer, by abuse of notation, to this divisor as the ``relative Hilbert scheme"; it is not birational to the relative $k$-th symmetric product along the fibres, which would not be divisorial when $k>2$.

 \begin{Lemma} There is an identity $[\Hilb^{[k]}(\pi)] = -[E]/2 \ \in H^2(\Hilb^{[k]}(S);\bk)$. \end{Lemma}

-\begin{proof} We evaluate the classes on a basis of $H_2$, bearing in mind Lemma \ref{lem:H2}.
-Curves $C \subset \Hilb^{[k]}(S)$ which lie far from the diagonal are trivially disjoint from both the relative Hilbert scheme and the exceptional divisor $E$.
+\begin{proof} Consider first the general case of a fibred surface $\pi: S \rightarrow B$ over a complex curve $B$.
+The fibre $\pi^{-1}(pt) = [F]$ defines a class in $H^2(S;\bR)$ and hence an associated class $[F]_k \in H^2(\Hilb^{[k]}(S);\bR)$.
+Since we are working over a field $\bk$, it suffices to evaluate $H^2$-classes on the Hilbert scheme on a basis of $H_2$, bearing in mind Lemma \ref{lem:H2}.
+Given a curve $C\subset S$ we obtain a curve $C_k \subset \Hilb^{[k]}(S)$ by adding $k-1$ distinct points to $C$ which we assume lie away from $C$ and in different fibres of $\pi$. $C_k$ is trivially disjoint from the exceptional divisor $E$, and has algebraic intersection $(k-1)d$ with $[\Hilb^{[k]}(\pi)]$, where $d$ is the degree of the projection $\pi|_{C}$.
 All the curves in the fibres of $\Psi$ are homologically proportional.
-For a rational curve in a fibre of $\Psi$ over a generic point of the diagonal, the intersection with $E$ is $-2$ (by crepancy) and with the relative Hilbert scheme is $+1$ (the intersection is the unique point of $\Hilb^{[2]}(\pi)$ lying over a point of the diagonal of $\Sym^2(S)$ which corresponds to a double point with a vertical tangency). \end{proof}
+For a rational curve in a fibre of $\Psi$ over a generic point of the diagonal, the intersection with $E$ is $-2$ (by crepancy) and with the relative Hilbert scheme is $+1$ (the intersection comes from the unique point of $\Hilb^{[2]}(\pi)$ lying over a point of the diagonal of $\Sym^2(S)$ which corresponds to a double point with a vertical tangency).
+These computations, and Poincar\'e duality, yield an identity